Forecasting Your Coffee Shop Sales

 The idea is that a similar rate of customers could be estimated for your coffee business – allowing for some deviation – due to the nature of the businesses and area you are counting in.

 Of course, counting customers can't give you precise numbers.
-Still, it can provide you with ballpark estimates, essential for your planning, budgeting, and revenue forecasts, as well as capital you might be trying to obtain.
+Still, it can provide you with ballpark estimates, essential for your planning, budgeting, and revenue forecasts, as well as the capital you might be trying to obtain.

 If you are negotiating to purchase an existing location, you may have the hard data of the existing business's receipts and profit and loss statements to get the exact figures.